swar00pduthks/Aaf/replit.md

 **A2A (Agent-to-Agent Protocol)**: Protocol for inter-agent communication.
 The framework includes `DummyA2AClient` to demonstrate agent delegation patterns with authentication requirements.

 ### Framework Dependencies

+**FastAPI**: Production-ready web framework for building REST APIs with automatic OpenAPI/Swagger documentation, request validation via Pydantic, and async support.

+**Uvicorn**: ASGI server for serving the FastAPI application with auto-reload during development.

+**Pydantic**: Data validation library used for API request/response models and type safety.

 **LangGraph**: The framework is designed to integrate with LangGraph for advanced state graph orchestration.
 The current `LangGraphAdapter` provides a simplified linear execution model, but the architecture supports full LangGraph capabilities (conditional edges, parallel execution, state persistence).